-from North to South
+7 Traditional Pastas from North to South

-7 traditional pasta dishes you should try at least once
+Dishes you should try at least once.

 By Silvia Nanetti